img

 And now, it’s time to configure the CD pipeline.

-Create two folders in the project: First, create it in the .github project route and put the .workflows in the .github.
-Next, you should create a file in .workflows. (you can name it whatever you want, but it should be clear).
-So let's create the yml file called deploy.yml.
+Create two folders in the project: First, create it in the .github project route and put the workflows in the .github.
+Next, you should create a file in workflows. (name is not important).
+So let’s create the yml file called deploy.yml.

 Github workflow deploy